Concavity Explorer

 Definition

-Key Insight: For a concave up function, the rate of change is increasing.
+Key Insight: For a concave up (convex) function, the rate of change is increasing.
 As you move from left to right, the slope of the tangent line becomes steeper (more positive or less negative).

 Graph and second derivative

-For a concave up region of a curve the gradient of the curve/tangent changes from negative to positive.
+For a concave up (convex) region of a curve the gradient of the curve/tangent changes from negative to positive.
 For this region the graph of the gradient (derivative) is increasing (from negative to positive).
 Hence the gradient curve has itself a positive gradient, that is, the second derivative is positive.

 Second Derivative Test